Maxei6/OSIREON/src/ROADMAP.md

 - Inspire a generation of **governance tools based on logic, not power**
 - Maintain independence from any nation, ideology, or corporate control
 - Protect the system through **radical transparency**, **ethical AI**, and **decentralized infrastructure**
+- Certain future modules may be offered under a commercial license to ensure sustainability and advanced capabilities.
+The core will remain AGPL forever.

 ---